-Ryerson University generously provided work and storage space for the collection of books, articles, maps, photos, pamphlets, and correspondence related to the project.
+Ryerson University, now Toronto Metropolitan University, generously provided work and storage space for the collection of books, articles, maps, photos, pamphlets, and correspondence related to the project.
 I thank the School of Urban and Regional Planning for this help over several years.

-Thanks to Cristyn Edwards for help with the website over several years, to Leah May Walker, and to Jim Longo.
+Thanks to Cristyn Edwards for help with the website over several years, to Leah May Walker, and most of all to Jim Longo.

 Questions abound in such an undertaking and I am grateful to the many people who shared their expertise with me, in person or through correspondence: Hugh Akagi; Ruth Compton Brouwer; Colin M. Coates; Leonard Doell; Donald Elliott; David Farley; Raphaël Fischler; Jane Glenn; Robert Graham; Stephen Kilburn; Jacob Larsen; Roy Loewen; James McGregor; Elaine Mitchell; Ken O’Brien; Sherry Olsen; June Pollard; Anthony Rasporich; Ronald Rees; John Rempel; Noreen Rodriguez; Roland Sawatzky; Dit Sohn; Carl J. Tracie; Jo Vellacott; Sheila Watt-Cloutier.